eclipse-archived/ceylon-lang.org/documentation/1.1/reference/statement/assert.md

 Here, the assertion imposes a constraint upon the argument `radix`.
-If a client calls `parseInteger()` with an illegal value for `radix`, then the `AssertionException` will indicate this.
+If a client calls `parseInteger()` with an illegal value for `radix`, then the `AssertionError` will indicate this.

 ### Conditions